joehunterdev/react-complete-guide/readme.md

      - `<Link href="/news/newsone">First news item</Link>`
      - `import Link from 'next/link'`
      - This will work for seo and is a SPA

   #### Onwards to a bigger Project!
+    - Send meetups to backend
+    - fetch and display meetups
+    - detail page dynamic page pull from slug (md5)

   #### Preparing the Project Pages

   #### Outputting a List of Meetups
+   - Components work as always
+   - Nothing new: Pages componenets will not be loaded as pages automatically including components

   #### Adding the New Meetup Form